Identity Crisis (DC Comics): Plot summary

-During questioning of several villains by the heroes, former League member Firestorm (Ronnie Raymond) is stabbed through the chest with the sword of the Shining Knight by the villain the Shadow Thief.
-Firestorm's nuclear powers reach critical mass and he detonates in the atmosphere.

 Wally West questions Green Arrow again after accidentally seeing a snapshot of the battle on the Satellite in Light's mind, which reveals that Batman was also present.
 Green Arrow confesses that Batman had left immediately after the battle, but unexpectedly returned just as the mind wipe was taking place.
-He disapproved of this and nearly attacked the other heroes; he was magically restrained and his memory of the incident was removed.
+He disapproved of this and nearly attacked the other heroes; he was magically restrained and his memory of the incident was repressed.
 Batman locates the Calculator's hideout, but discovers the villain anticipated this and abandoned it.
-The autopsy of Sue Dibny's body by Doctor Mid-Nite and Mister Terrific, members of the Justice Society, reveals Dibny was killed by an infarction in her brain.
-A microscopic scan of Dibny's brain reveals tiny footprints as a clue to the infarction's cause.
+The autopsy of Sue Dibny's body by Doctor Mid-Nite and Mister Terrific, members of the Justice Society, reveals that she was killed by an infarction in her brain caused by an unidentified microscopic person.

-Doctor Mid-Nite and Mister Terrific realize, as does Batman in the course of his own investigation, that Dibny was murdered by someone who has access to Ray Palmer's technology, which as the Atom, he uses to shrink himself to subatomic size.
+Batman, Mid-Nite, and Terrific realize that Sue was murdered by someone who has access to Ray Palmer's technology, which as the Atom, he uses to shrink himself to subatomic size.
 Almost simultaneously, Palmer learns that Jean is aware of the note sent to Jack Drake (which had been kept secret) and realizes she is the killer.
 Loring claims she did not mean to kill Sue, and it was not her intention for Jack Drake to be killed, arguing that she sent the note and gun so he could protect himself.
-Loring states that she undertook the plan (including faking the attempt on her own life) in order to bring Ray back into her life.
+Loring states that she undertook the plan to bring Ray back into her life.
 Realizing that Loring is insane, he has her committed to Arkham Asylum before being wracked by guilt over his former wife's actions then disappeared.
 In the final scene with the Justice League, Wally West is awkward in the presence of Batman, who is suspicious of his behavior.